Industry News

 What I Learned from this Project

-In creating this dashboard, I started out by displaying the total net sales, profits etc. for the entire company in a chronological order as you would see these items in an income statement before breaking down net sales by segment.
-I have to give credit to Brittany Rosen for here article herein Medium showing how to make Comparison Bar Charts, a more visually appealing way to do this in my opinion.
 I subsequently created the Average Net Sales Growth Rate bar chart to add more context to the YoY Net Sales Growth metric.
 It was in this bar chart that I created one of two calculated fields that I am most proud of.
 It took a little bit of tinkering to make the average net sales metric.
-The other calculated field I figured out how to write was a calculated field to specify the color of bars in bar graphs based on certain criteria; this can be seen throughout the entire Starbucks visualization.
+The other calculated field I figured out how to write was a calculated field to specify the color of bars in bar graphs based on certain criteria.
+This can be seen throughout the entire Starbucks visualization.

-In my opinion, the Store Type Bar Chart (bottom right) ends the sales decline story arc in a cliffhanger.
+The Store Type Bar Chart (bottom right) ends the sales decline story arc in a cliffhanger.
 We found out which segment / store type had the greatest YoY sales decline, but this chart brings up many more questions.

 It would be interesting to see in more detail what specific cities/states/regions of the United States had a greater sales decline than others etc. To answer those questions, you would probably want net sales store data to perform YoY same store analysis.